barbedo/vivado-git/README.md

             └── ...
     ```

- 3. Initiate the git repository with `git init` on the Tcl Console.
+ 3. Initialize the git repository with `git init` on the Tcl Console.
 This will create the repository, automatically change to your project directory (`PROJECT_NAME`), generate the `.gitignore` file and stage it.

  4. Stage your source files with `git add`.

  5. When you are done, `git commit` your project.
 A `PROJECT_NAME.tcl` script will be created in your `PROJECT_NAME` folder and added to your commit.

- 6. When opening the project after a cloning, do it by using `Tools -> Run Tcl Script...` and selecting the `PROJECT_NAME.tcl` file created earlier.
-This will regenerate the project so that you can continue working.
+ 6. Afterwards, when opening the project after cloning it, do it by using `Tools -> Run Tcl Script...` and selecting the `PROJECT_NAME.tcl` file created earlier.
+This will regenerate the project so that you can continue to work.